 98966-02 Last Name First Name M.I.
-Social Security Number Number Do not complete e this section if you are e electing to o enroll in the My To tal Retirement.
-Investment Option Inforegarding each investment of rmation (applies to all contr ption. ibutions) - Ple ase refer to your communicatio n materials for information impose redemption fees on certainus or other disclosure documents
+Social Security Number Number • v - o enroll in the My To nvestment Option Information in the egarding each investment option. ' 1 1 ributions) - Ple ase refer to your communicatio n materials for information mptions or exchanges if assets and fund's prospectus and for disc